Geospatial - A Complete Introduction

 What is Geospatial Data?

-Geospatial data has locational information connected to a dataset such as address, city or ZIP code.
+Geospatial data, also known as geodata, has locational information connected to a dataset such as address, city or ZIP code.
 Geospatial data can also come from Global Positioning System (GPS) data, geospatial satellite imagery, telematics devices, IoT and geotagging.

 What are the Types of Geospatial Data?